 Ms. Allen is an Irish cook and Forgotten Skills of Cooking was first published in Great Britain.
 So while the recipe in the edition I was working from was converted to US measurements, there was one quirk: the pan size was listed as 7" rounds.
 Not too many US home kitchens will have two 7" round baking pans on hand, mine included.
 I considered trying one large 10" round but in the end settled on two 8" pans.
 The layers came out a little thinner than I would have wanted but in every other way they were a success.

 I wanted a high, festive piece of cake, however, to present to a friend who was celebrating.
 So instead of filling the two whole layers, I cut wedges from each of the layers and built individual three layer slices.
 Even though I didn't have a complete cake to present to the table, this worked wonderfully.

-Two 8" layers of duck egg sponge cake (see recipe below, using 8" pans)
+(8-inch) layers of duck egg sponge cake (see recipe below, using 8-inch pans)

 Whip the cream, adding sugar to taste (I did not use sugar as I found the cake sweet enough.)

 Cut each sponge cake layer into six even pieces.
 Place a wedge on each of 4 plates.
 Top with a little whipped cream, followed by some strawberries and topped with a little more whipped cream.
 Place another wedge on top and repeat.
 Place a third wedge to finish and garnish with a plop of whipped cream and a strawberry.

 Alternatively, do not cut the layers into wedges.
 Place one layer on a cake plate, top with half the whipped cream and half the strawberries.
 Top with the second layer and repeat.
 Cut into wedges and serve.